A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 \subsubsection{Collaborative Deep Learning}

-To address the challenges above, a hierarchical Bayesian model called collaborative deep learning (CDL) as a novel tightly coupled method for RS is introduced in \cite{CDL}.
+To address the challenges above, a hierarchical Bayesian model called collaborative deep learning (CDL) as a novel tightly coupled method for recommender systems is introduced in \cite{CDL}.
 Based on a Bayesian formulation of SDAE, CDL tightly couples deep representation learning for the content information and collaborative filtering for the rating (feedback) matrix, allowing two-way interaction between the two.
-Experiments show that CDL significantly outperforms the state of the art.
+From BDL's perspective, a probabilistic SDAE as the perception component is tightly coupled with a probabilistic graphical model as the task-specific component.
+Experiments show that CDL significantly improves upon the state of the art.

 In the following text, we will start with the introduction of the notation used during our presentation of CDL.
 After that we will review the design and learning of CDL.

 \textbf{Notation and Problem Formulation}: Similar to the work in \cite{CTR}, the recommendation task considered in CDL takes implicit feedback \cite{DBLP:conf/icdm/HuKV08} as the training and test data.
 The entire collection of $J$ items (articles or movies) is represented by a $J$-by-$B$ matrix $\X_c$, where row $j$ is the bag-of-words vector $\X_{c,j*}$ for item $j$ based on a vocabulary of size $B$.
 With $I$ users, we define an $I$-by-$J$ binary rating matrix $\R=[\R_{ij}]_{I\times J}$.
 For example, in the dataset \emph{citeulike-a} \cite{CTR,CTRSR,CDL} $\R_{ij}=1$ if user $i$ has article $j$ in his or her personal library and $\R_{ij}=0$ otherwise.
 Given part of the ratings in $\R$ and the content information $\X_c$, the problem is to predict the other ratings in $\R$.
 Note that although CDL in its current from focuses on movie recommendation (where plots of movies are considered as content information) and article recommendation like \cite{CTR} in this section, it is general enough to handle other recommendation tasks (e.g., tag recommendation).